KVCU: 2022 silent period and 2023 relaunch

-In 2011, Mikey Flanagan left the station as general manager, and CU-Boulder’s School of Journalism and Mass Communication shuttered, leading to a shakeup in station administration that eventually resulted in the professional general manager position being eliminated and replaced by a CMCI faculty oversight position.
+In 2011, Mikey Flanagan left the station as general manager, and CU-Boulder's School of Journalism and Mass Communication shuttered, leading to a shakeup in station administration that eventually resulted in the professional general manager position being eliminated and replaced by a CMCI faculty oversight position.

 The COVID-19 pandemic in 2020 also hit Radio 1190 hard, with a near-total station shutdown and shift to automated programming for several months.
 While student DJs were allowed to return to the studio later the same year, operational continuity suffered; the station lost control of its FM translators, and the quality of both the AM and streaming services was erratic.

-In May 2022, Radio 1190 voluntarily ceased terrestrial broadcast while a professional chief engineer was brought on board to improve the station’s technical infrastructure.
+In May 2022, Radio 1190 voluntarily ceased terrestrial broadcast while a professional chief engineer was brought on board to improve the station's technical infrastructure.
 Broadcasts continued online, and the station returned to the AM airwaves on February 16, 2023.

+2024–present: station expansion

-In the 2024-2025 school year, the station regained a professional general manager, and also returned to the FM airwaves on translator K225BS 92.9 FM Denver beginning on February 13, 2025.
+In the 2024–2025 school year, the station regained a professional general manager, and also returned to the FM airwaves on translator K225BS 92.9 FM Denver beginning on February 13, 2025.

+Radio 1190 moved to new studios in the garden level of CU's Carlson Gymnasium over the 2025–26 winter break after nearly 50 years in the basement of the University Memorial Center.
+The last song played by live DJs in the UMC (after a 24-hour all-live station lock-in) was "This Must Be the Place (Naive Melody)" by Talking Heads, at 7:03 p.m. on Dec.
+6, 2025.
+The first song played from the new studios in Carlson Gym was the Ting Tings' "Basement", at 10:17 p.m. on Jan.
+2, 2026.